 ASM GLOBAL ANTI-SLAVERY AND HUMAN TRAFFICKING STATEMENT

-1: Statement from John Sharkey, Executive Vice President, ASM Global (European Region)
+1: Statement from Chris Bray, Executive Vice President, ASM Global (European Region)

-The European Region of ASM Global (comprised of AEG Facilities (UK) Limited, SMG Europe Holdings Limited, SMG UK Limited, and other associated companies) is committed to preventing acts of modern slavery and human trafficking from occurring within its business and supply chain, and imposes the same high standards on its suppliers.
+The European Region of ASM Global (comprised of AEG Facilities (UK) Limited, SMG Europe Holdings Limited, SMG (UK) Limited, CGC Events Limited and other associated companies) is committed to preventing acts of modern slavery and human trafficking from occurring within its business and supply chain and imposes the same high standards on its suppliers.
 Our Anti-Slavery Policy reflects our commitment to acting ethically and with integrity in all our business relationships and to implement effective systems to ensure slavery and human trafficking do not take place anywhere within our supply chains.

 2: Structure of the organisation

-The European Region of ASM Global is one of Europe’s largest venue management operators with over 2,800 full and part time employees.
-ASM Global operates the Manchester Arena, SSE Arena Wembley (London), First Direct Arena (Leeds), Utilita Arena (Newcastle), The Bridgewater Hall (Manchester), Baths Hall (Scunthorpe), Bonus Arena (Hull), Plowright Theatre (Scunthorpe), The Barbican (York), P&J Live (Aberdeen), The Playhouse (Whitley Bay), Ericsson Globe (Stockholm), Annexet (Stockholm), Friends Arena (Stockholm), Tele2 Arena (Stockholm) and Konig Pilsner Arena (Germany).
-The ASM Global European Region also includes CGC Events, an events catering company based in Yorkshire with over 2500 full and part time employees.
+The European Region of ASM Global is one of Europe’s largest venue management operators with over 5,300 workers (including full and part time employees as well as casual staff).
+ASM Global operates AO Arena (Manchester), OVO Arena Wembley, First Direct Arena (Leeds), Utilita Arena (Newcastle), The Bridgewater Hall (Manchester), Bonus Arena (Hull), The Barbican (York), P&J Live (Aberdeen), The Playhouse (Whitley Bay), Olympia (London), Avicii Arena (Stockholm), Annexet (Stockholm), Friends Arena (Stockholm), Tele2 Arena (Stockholm), Södra Teatern (Stockholm), Mosebacketerrassen (Stockholm), Hovet (Stockholm) and Rudolf Weber Arena (Germany).
+The ASM Global European Region also includes CGC Events Limited, an events catering company based in Yorkshire.

 As part of our commitment to combating modern slavery, we have implemented an Anti-Slavery Policy.
 A copy of our policy is available upon request.